watinha/xbi-manual-classification/README.txt

 TODO:
-- classify elements with no matching element as external XBIs
+- classify elements with no matching element as external XBIs (count structural XBIs)
 - change ? -> 0
+- separate external and internal xbis dataset (internals should only include comparisons with elements screenshots)

 LOG:
 - removed websites with infinite scrolling capture issues